 When your customers are eye surgeons, you better be good.
 Quality and precision are the watchwords for Advanced Medical Optics, Inc., which develops innovative technologies and devices to address a wide range of eye disorders.
 AMO runs a tight ship in its three Puerto Rico plants, which produce acrylic and silicone lenses that replace the clouded lenses of cataract patients.
 The tiny artificial lenses are implanted through a miniscule 3mm incision in the eye.
 AMO’s foldable lens unfurls inside the eye to correct the problem.
 The small-incision/foldable lens process, approved by the Food and Drug Administration in 1989, means a far shorter recovery time for patients than conventional surgery.

 “The small incision required for these lenses causes less trauma to the eye, and promotes a faster recovery time from cataract surgery, which used to be months and now is only days,” says a member of the AMO management team.
-(Individual members of the organization, all fans of the New England Patriots, prefer to be identified according to their position on the team, rather
+(Individual members of the organization, all fans of the New England Patriots, prefer to be identified according to their position on the team, rather than by name.)

 It turns out that cataract surgery is one of the most widely performed procedures in the world.
 Covered by Medicare, it’s necessitated by the aging of the eye.
 As the population ages overall, the surgery will grow in its use, creating an even larger market for AMO’s specialized lenses.
 “As you age, your eye’s natural lens can begin to become opaque, signaling the formation of a cataract and reducing vision.
 After the age of somewhere between 65 and 80, a cataract operation can improve your quality of life by clearing vision,” observes the AMO team’s head coach, vice president and managing director.